History of the

 USDB Superintendent Lee Robinson

+One of the committee's primary objectives was to explore the possibility of introducing bilingual-bicultural education to the Utah School for the Deaf, which at the time only offered oral and total communication options (UAD Bulletin, July 1999; Minnie Mae Wilding-Diaz, personal communication, April 23, 2011).
 On March 30, 1998, Minnie Mae and Jeff Allen, a father of a Deaf daughter, who were both committee leaders, met with Superintendent Dr. Lee Robinson and Assistant Superintendent Joseph DiLorenzo of the Utah Schools for the Deaf and the Blind.
-The main objective of the meeting was to discuss the possibility of adding a Bi-Bi educational option to the Utah School for the Deaf.
-The committee strongly believed this would be a beneficial addition considering the Federal Bilingual Education Act of 1988, which included Deaf students protected by the legal definition of native language and limited English proficiency.
-Furthermore, in 1994, the Utah State Legislature passed Utah Senate Bill 42, which legally recognized American Sign Language as a language, making it an ideal time for the Bi-Bi Committee to make their request.
-However, school administrators declined the proposal, stating they were still not interested in incorporating ASL into their curriculum (Minnie Mae Wilding-Diaz, personal communication, 2010).
-Despite the setback, the Utah Deaf community, parents of Deaf children, and Deaf friends provided the Bi-Bi committee with unwavering support (UAD Bulletin, May 1988).
+The primary objective of the meeting was to explore the possibility of introducing a Bi-Bi educational option at the Utah School for the Deaf.
+The committee firmly held the belief that adding a Bi-Bi educational option to the Utah School for the Deaf would be beneficial, especially in light of the Federal Bilingual Education Act of 1988, which protected Deaf students based on their native language and limited English proficiency.
+Furthermore, in 1994, the Utah State Legislature passed Utah Senate Bill 42, which legally recognized American Sign Language as a language, making it an ideal time for the Bi-Bi Committee to make its request.
+This recognition not only affirmed the importance of American Sign Language in educational settings but also paved the way for a more inclusive approach to teaching Deaf students.
+By implementing a Bi-Bi educational model, the Utah School for the Deaf can enhance language acquisition and foster cultural identity among its students, thereby creating a more supportive and effective learning environment.

-During the committee's work, the Utah State Legislature was working on a charter school bill that caught the attention of the Bi-Bi Committee.
-The committee resolved to concentrate its efforts on enacting the bill that would permit the establishment of charter schools within the state.
-The Utah Legislature successfully passed the Utah Charter Schools Act at the end of the 1998 legislative session.
-This act provided the legal framework for the establishment of charter schools, including the one proposed by the Bi-Bi Committee (Utah Charter Schools Act, 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+During its work, the Bi-Bi Committee learned of a charter school bill that the Utah State Legislature was considering.
+This prompted the committee to focus its efforts on supporting the passage of legislation that would allow for the establishment of charter schools in the state.
+Ultimately, the Utah Legislature passed the Utah Charter Schools Act at the end of the 1998 legislative session.
+This act provided the legal framework necessary for the creation of charter schools, including the one proposed by the Bi-Bi Committee (Utah Charter Schools Act, 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+This new legislation allowed communities greater flexibility in meeting the needs of their students, paving the way for innovative educational options.
+As a result, several charter schools began to emerge across the state, each designed to address specific educational goals and serve diverse populations.

-In May 1998, the Bi-Bi Committee took a significant step by contacting Governor Mike Leavitt's Office and the Utah State Office of Education to apply for a charter school for the deaf.
-The timing of this action was perfect, as the Committee began working on a charter school proposal in June 1998, which the Utah State Board of Education later approved.
-The mission of this new charter school was to promote American Sign Language (ASL) as the language of communication and instruction.
-The Bi-Bi Committee submitted their application for the Utah Charter Schools for the academic year 1998-1999 on July 17, 1998 (Utah Charter Schools Application 1998-1999, July 17, 1998).
+In May 1998, the Bi-Bi Committee took an essential step by contacting Governor Mike Leavitt's Office and the Utah State Office of Education to apply for a charter school for the deaf.
+As an opportune time came, in June 1998, the committee initiated the development of a charter school proposal, which the Utah State Board of Education later approved.
+The mission of this new charter school was to promote ASL as the primary language of communication and instruction.
+The Bi-Bi Committee submitted their application for Utah Charter Schools for the 1998-1999 academic year on July 17, 1998 (Utah Charter Schools Application 1998-1999, July 17, 1998).
+The application outlined the vision for a bilingual-bicultural education model, aiming to foster both American Sign Language and English proficiency among students.
+This innovative approach sought to create an inclusive learning environment that celebrated Deaf culture while equipping students with essential communication skills.

-During the committee's work, the Utah State Legislature was working on a charter school bill that caught the attention of the Bi-Bi Committee.
-The committee resolved to concentrate its efforts on enacting the bill that would permit the establishment of charter schools within the state.
-The Utah Legislature successfully passed the Utah Charter Schools Act at the end of the 1998 legislative session.
-This act provided the legal framework for the establishment of charter schools, including the one proposed by the Bi-Bi Committee (Utah Charter Schools Act, 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+During its work, the Bi-Bi Committee learned of a charter school bill that the Utah State Legislature was considering.
+This prompted the committee to focus its efforts on supporting the passage of legislation that would allow for the establishment of charter schools in the state.
+Ultimately, the Utah Legislature passed the Utah Charter Schools Act at the end of the 1998 legislative session.
+This act provided the legal framework necessary for the creation of charter schools, including the one proposed by the Bi-Bi Committee (Utah Charter Schools Act, 1998; Wilding-Diaz, UAD Bulletin, June 1999).
+This new legislation allowed communities greater flexibility in meeting the needs of their students, paving the way for innovative educational options.
+As a result, several charter schools began to emerge across the state, each designed to address specific educational goals and serve diverse populations.

-In May 1998, the Bi-Bi Committee took a significant step by contacting Governor Mike Leavitt's Office and the Utah State Office of Education to apply for a charter school for the deaf.
-The timing of this action was perfect, as the Committee began working on a charter school proposal in June 1998, which the Utah State Board of Education later approved.
-The mission of this new charter school was to promote American Sign Language (ASL) as the language of communication and instruction.
-The Bi-Bi Committee submitted their application for the Utah Charter Schools for the academic year 1998-1999 on July 17, 1998 (Utah Charter Schools Application 1998-1999, July 17, 1998).
+In May 1998, the Bi-Bi Committee took an essential step by contacting Governor Mike Leavitt's Office and the Utah State Office of Education to apply for a charter school for the deaf.
+As an opportune time came, in June 1998, the committee initiated the development of a charter school proposal, which the Utah State Board of Education later approved.
+The mission of this new charter school was to promote ASL as the primary language of communication and instruction.
+The Bi-Bi Committee submitted their application for Utah Charter Schools for the 1998-1999 academic year on July 17, 1998 (Utah Charter Schools Application 1998-1999, July 17, 1998).
+The application outlined the vision for a bilingual-bicultural education model, aiming to foster both American Sign Language and English proficiency among students.
+This innovative approach sought to create an inclusive learning environment that celebrated Deaf culture while equipping students with essential communication skills.

-The Jean Massieu School of the Deaf, also known as JMS, was named after Jean Massieu, a remarkable French Deaf teacher.
-His influence reached far beyond France, with visits from princes, philosophers, and even the pope seeking his wisdom.
-Laurent Clerc, a Deaf man who, along with Thomas H. Gallaudet, established the first Deaf school in the United States, the American School for the Deaf, in Hartford, Connecticut, in 1817, greatly benefited from Jean Massieu's teaching and mentoring.
-Loida R. Canlas of the Laurent Clerc National Deaf Education Center credits Jean Massieu's linguistic skills for his creation of an English-French dictionary in 1808.
+Jean Massieu was a remarkable figure in Deaf education whose influence extended far beyond France.
+He attracted many notable visitors, including princes, philosophers, and even the Pope, all of whom were eager to learn from him.
+One of his students, Laurent Clerc, a Deaf individual who co-founded the first Deaf school in the United States—the American School for the Deaf in Hartford, Connecticut—in 1817, was greatly influenced by Massieu's teachings and mentorship.
+Loida R. Canlas from Gallaudet University's Laurent Clerc National Deaf Education Center highlights Massieu's linguistic expertise, which led to the creation of an English-French dictionary in 1808.
 His successful students, many of whom directed schools for Deaf children in other countries, are a testament to his global impact (UAD Bulletin, June 1998).
+Jean Massieu's legacy of education and advocacy for the Deaf community continues to resonate to this day, inspiring new generations of educators and learners.
+The principles he and his students, such as Laurent Clerc, established laid the foundation for modern Deaf education, emphasizing bilingualism and direct communication accessibility.
+These ideals continue to motivate today's educators and students.

-The Jean Massieu School of the Deaf, also known as JMS, was named after Jean Massieu, a remarkable French Deaf teacher.
-His influence reached far beyond France, with visits from princes, philosophers, and even the pope seeking his wisdom.
-Laurent Clerc, a Deaf man who, along with Thomas H. Gallaudet, established the first Deaf school in the United States, the American School for the Deaf, in Hartford, Connecticut, in 1817, greatly benefited from Jean Massieu's teaching and mentoring.
-Loida R. Canlas of the Laurent Clerc National Deaf Education Center credits Jean Massieu's linguistic skills for his creation of an English-French dictionary in 1808.
+Jean Massieu was a remarkable figure in Deaf education whose influence extended far beyond France.
+He attracted many notable visitors, including princes, philosophers, and even the Pope, all of whom were eager to learn from him.
+One of his students, Laurent Clerc, a Deaf individual who co-founded the first Deaf school in the United States—the American School for the Deaf in Hartford, Connecticut—in 1817, was greatly influenced by Massieu's teachings and mentorship.
+Loida R. Canlas from Gallaudet University's Laurent Clerc National Deaf Education Center highlights Massieu's linguistic expertise, which led to the creation of an English-French dictionary in 1808.
 His successful students, many of whom directed schools for Deaf children in other countries, are a testament to his global impact (UAD Bulletin, June 1998).
+Jean Massieu's legacy of education and advocacy for the Deaf community continues to resonate to this day, inspiring new generations of educators and learners.
+The principles he and his students, such as Laurent Clerc, established laid the foundation for modern Deaf education, emphasizing bilingualism and direct communication accessibility.
+These ideals continue to motivate today's educators and students.

 Opens Its Doors